DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

     lower HP, and cannot take Powers or Vulnerabilities.
 They do not have access to Fate Cards, and draw from a single GM deck.

-- **Dealers** are just as powerful, or more powerful than, than the Players.
+- **Dealers** are just as powerful as, or more powerful than, the Players.
-    They are have a name, and experience that would lend them power.
+    They have a name, and experience that would lend them power.
 GMs might draw from a separate deck of cards for each Dealer.
 Each starts with one Fate Card, and reserves Aces when drawn.
 Dealers can also take Powers and Vulnerabilities, and may possess items.
 See below for how to